trungungtoan-agilityio/OnionArchitectureExample/Readme.md

 - **The presentation layer** is where you would Ideally want to put the Project that the User can Access.
 This can be a WebApi, Mvc Project, etc.
 - **The infrastructure layer** is where you would want to add your Infrastructure.
 Infrastructure can be anything.
 Maybe an Entity Framework Core Layer for Accessing the DB, a Layer specifically made to generate JWT Tokens for Authentication or even a Hangfire Layer.

+## Advantages of Onion Architecture
+- **Highly Testable** – Since the Core has no dependencies on anything else, writing automated tests are flexible,
+- **Database Independent** – Since we have a clean separation of data access, it is quite easy to switch between different database providers.
+- **Switchable UI Layer (Presentation)** – Since we are keeping all the crucial logic away from the presentation layer, it is quite easy to switch to another tech – including Blazor.
+- **Much Cleaner Codebase** with well-structured Projects for better understanding with teams.

 ## List of features and tech
 - Onion Architecture
 - Entity Framework Core